yamachan/jgss-hack/RTK1_Composite.md

 RTK1_Composite shop custom
 ```

-The defference is that the shop recipe will not be saved in the save files, so you must set shop lists always before using "shop custom" command.
+The custom shop's recipe list will not be saved in the save files, so you must set your recipe lists always before using "shop custom" command.

 Maybe it will not be worth for you, "remove" can remove the recipes from the shop recipe list.